Day 1 Office Activations

 • Increased connection to site and community

-These experiences were intentionally lightweight, niche, and experiential, allowing us to observe how people naturally interact in different environments.
+These experiments were intentionally lightweight, informal, and experiential, allowing us to observe how people naturally interact and gather in different environments.

-• Activations can change how people perceive and use spaces
+• Lightweight activations can shift how people perceive and use an environment

 Impact: